The Morehead Award

 The Morehead Award is named for John Alfred Morehead, president of Roanoke College from 1903-1920.
 Morehead was a stalwart defender of academic freedom during a tempestuous controversy in the early 1900s and after leaving Roanoke College went on to a life of service in post-war Europe.
 As such, Morehead embodied the College's historic commitment to open-mindedness in academic pursuits, integrity of convictions, and service to others.

-- be current Roanoke College students who will be enrolled in the following fall semester
+- be current Roanoke College students who will be enrolled in the following fall semester; and

 - submit a 600-800 word essay responding to the prompt below.